 Reliability and Safety

 The Amarok is one of the safest choices on the pickup market.
-Not only does it get standard ESP, the ABS brakes also incorporate an off-road function that allows a bit of slip when you want it in muddy conditions.
+Not only does the VW get standard ESP, there's also an off-road function that allows a bit of slip when you want it in muddy conditions.
 Plus, there’s an electronic differential lock, while hill start assist and hill descent assist ensure you can pull away cleanly on steep inclines and then descend slippery off-road drops safely.

 Driving and Performance

 The Amarok's diesel motor is refined on start up and when driving.
 Although it can be a little loud under hard acceleration, the rough, rumbling engine note that’s common in four-cylinder trucks is replaced with a smooth, muted roar.
 The engine itself is refined at cruising speeds, but there’s a fair amount of wind noise generated by the squared-off panels and huge wing mirrors, so it’s not the most refined motorway cruiser.

 Given its large dimensions and considerable weight, the truck rides quite well, and there’s not much of the bounce from the rear end that you get in some unladen pick-ups.
 There’s a pleasant suppleness to the low speed ride but at higher speeds minor undulations do set the Amarok into a bouncing motion at times.
 The steering isn’t the best you’ll find in a one-tonne truck either, lacking the response to smaller inputs that you want on faster B-roads.
 At least there’s plenty of grip and the Amarok seems to hold on well in corners, putting its power down cleanly with the aid of that permanent 4x4 system.